Born: August 9, 1926 - Port Arthur, TX

 Died: May 4, 2018 - Beaumont, TX

 Dan Rogas graduated from Thomas Jefferson High School and played college football at Tulane University in New Orleans from 1947 – 1950.
-Following his graduation, Rogas was drafted by the Cleveland Browns, but played the 1951 season with the Detroit Lions.
+Following his graduation, Rogas was drafted by the Cleveland Browns but played the 1951 season with the Detroit Lions.
 Rogas was the first National Football League draftee from Port Arthur.
-He was transferred to the Philadelphia Eagles for the 1952 season.
+He was traded to the Philadelphia Eagles for the 1952 season.

 In 1972, Rogas moved into administration as the athletic business manager and director of the Cardinal Club.
-In Rogas’ last year as the head coach, he led the golf team to another conference championship, its twelfth under his leadership.
+Rogas’s last year as the head coach, the golf team captured another conference championship, the twelfth under his leadership.
 The Southland Conference named Rogas the men’s golf coach of the year twice in 1973 and 1981.

 Rogas was an integral part of the design and building of the golf driving range at Lamar University.
 He mentored hundreds of students and athletes and worked to improve the Beaumont community by serving as the President of the Young Men’s Business League (YMBL).

 In 1986, Lamar University recognized Rogas’ contributions to the university by inducting him into its Cardinal Hall of Honor.
 Rogas’ career was also recognized by the Thomas Jefferson High School Alumni Association and Tulane University.
 He is a member of the Museum of the Gulf Coast, Sports Hall of Fame.